epinnette/data-viz-repository/assign3-4.md

 ![sketch 3](https://github.com/epinnette/data-viz-repository/assets/143022629/31ec0ba5-8998-409c-acb8-c8fe885bd268)

-## Part 3: Testing the Redesigns
+## Part 4: Testing the Redesigns

-I ended up asking for feedback on all three sketches, even though there are some rather significant differences in the designs.
+I ended up asking for feedback on all three sketches, even though there are some significant differences in the designs.

 ### From a 25-year-old MSPPM-DA student: